lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 -	Hana Ros & Matteo Farinella – Neurocomic
 -	Steven Pinker – How The Mind Works
 - Brian Rock - Your Brain at Work
+- Stanislav Dehaene - Consciousness and the Brain
 -	... and anything by Oliver Sacks.

 ####	Organization